RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Store Settings in Redis

 Lens3-Mux and Lens3-Api load the configuration from Redis.
-This section prepares for it.
-It is better to run `lens3-admin` on the same host running Lens3-Api.
-See the following lists for descriptions of the fields of the configurations.
+This section prepares it.
+It is better to run `lens3-admin` on the same host running Redis.
+See the following descriptions of the fields of the configurations.

 * [mux-conf-yaml.md](mux-conf-yaml.md)
 * [api-conf-yaml.md](api-conf-yaml.md)